rabaixo/cashRegister/README.md

 ## How to run

-To launch the package you must execute the following command
+To launch the package you must execute the following command:

 ```bash
     scan_clothes -p [PRODUCTS_LIST]
 ```

-For example
+For example:

 ```bash
     scan_clothes -p TSHIRT TSHIRT TSHIRT VOUCHER TSHIRT